Team Velocity

 The overall software development lifecycle can be broken down into multiple stages adding up to what we call Total Cycle Time.
 The stages are:

-• Pickup time: Avg. time elapsed from the PR being raised for review till the review process actually starts.
-The earliest recordable review action is a comment/approval/request changes.
+- Pickup time: Average time elapsed from when a PR is moved from draft to ready-for-review until the review process starts.
+The earliest recordable review action is a comment, approval, or request for changes.

-• Review time: Avg. time elapsed by PRs in the review process after the first recordable review action.
-This includes all time spent iterating on the PR, making changes until they get merged.
+- Review time: Average time elapsed by PRs in the review process after the first recordable review action.
+This includes all time spent iterating on the PR, making changes until it is merged.

-• Deploy time: Avg. time elapsed from PR merge until deployment to production environment.
+- Deploy time: Average time elapsed from PR merge until deployment to production environment.
 The deployment data is sourced from deployment systems integrated with Hatica.
 Refer to the how to configure DORA dashboard document for more information.

 This widget also provides a comparative trend vs. the last period, so if the data range is set to 30 days, say 1-Jun to 30-June, the comparison is versus the previous 30 days which is 2-May to 31-May.

-The Cycle time trend provides a day-wise view of cycle time along with a list of PRs that contributed to the cycle time.
-Click on a day to bring up the context menu to see a full list of PRs along with the cycle time for each PR.
+The Cycle Time Trend chart shows daily cycle times alongside a list of PRs contributing to the cycle time for each day.
+Click on a specific day to open a context menu displaying a full list of PRs with their cycle times.

-As a distribution plot, this helps teams focus on PRs & PR trends that drive a shift-left on the entire distribution.
+This distribution allows teams to focus on patterns and PRs that contribute to a “shift-left” of the entire distribution.

-• Understand end-to-end cycle time for the entire engineering org
+- Understand end-to-end cycle time across the organization

-• Identify life cycle stages which are leading to higher cycle times at the org or team level
+- Identify stages contributing to longer cycle times at the team or organizational level

 Insights

-Use this dashboard to get insights irto the following
+Use this dashboard to gather insights on the following:

-• What is the relative change in cycle time for each of the development stages compared with the previous period?
+- Relative change in cycle time across development stages compared to the previous period

 FAQs